ualsg/ualsg.netlify.app/content/opportunities/vacancies.md

 ## Open applications and general info about positions

 We appreciate open enquiries from motivated prospective PhD candidates, research assistants, postdoctoral research fellows, and visiting scholars but we expect dedicated applications.
-Before applying, please read the sections below and [more about us](../why-us).
+Before getting in touch, please read the sections below and [more about us](../why-us).

 We want to hear about your specific interest and expect you to have at least a basic understanding of what we do and what our research lines are about.
 We suggest that you have a look at one of our [publications](/publication), provide your perspective and motivation (e.g. write a few words on how you would take these results further), and let us know how do you envision contributing to our research group.
 In your application, please highlight your computational, programming, and geospatial skills.
-Your experience should be evident from the courses followed, publications (optional if you are applying to a junior role), and your GitHub account as evidence of coding and open science affinity.
+Your experience should be evident from the courses followed, publications (optional if you are applying to a junior role), and preferably also from your GitHub account as evidence of coding and open science affinity.

 While we appreciate interest, we cannot entertain generic applications without a clear motivation and understanding of the scope of our work.
 We are more likely to reply and support prospective candidates who did a bit of research on what we do and those that are able to motivate their wish to join us in particular.